kunicmarko20/SonataAnnotationBundle/README.md

 ### ExportField

-You can add annotation to fields that you want to export, also you can add label for the field, if left blank field name will be used as label.
+You can add annotation to fields/method that you want to export, also you can add label for the field, if left blank field name will be used as label.

 ```php